Style AI

 check the prototype

-We developed our assessment metrics inspired by other researchers.
+We developed our assessment metrics based on other researchers.
 The metrics are:

 • Independence